Getting Started with Selenium Automated Testing

 Selenium RC

-The server will inject Selenium core, a program written in JavaScript, into the browser.
+The server will inject Selenium Core, a program written in JavaScript, into the browser.
 The commands are transmitted from the RC server to the Selenium Core.
 Selenium Core carries out the commands written in JavaScript.
 The instructions for the browser are then provided via the JavaScript commands.
-At this point, the browser is responsible for carrying out the instructions that have been provided by the Selenium Core and communicating the whole state of the execution to the server.
+At this point, the browser is responsible for carrying out the instructions provided by the Selenium Core and communicating the whole state of the execution to the server.
 This conclusive conclusion is the output that is delivered to the user.

 Guidelines for Java Selenium test development